Skip to main content

 4 mentions Positive Neutral Negative

-• “I had serious intentions of grinding the pro team online premiership mode, but after about 17 hours, I was sick of horrible servers making the game unplayable, along with glitches and bugs that make it impossible to actually play.
-It's just who can exploit the most bugs to win.”
+• “I had serious intentions of grinding the pro team online premiership mode but after like 17 hours I was sick of horrible servers making the game unplayable, glitches and bugs that make it impossible to actually play the game, it's just who can exploit the most bugs to win.”

 • “You'll need a second life for grinding.”